 The consequence of the idea that free will doesn't exist is that people who accept it tend not to try hard while making choices.
-Studies indicate that people who believe in free will are much more likely to better themselves and do what they believe is right than the ones who don't.
+Studies indicate that people who believe in free will are much more likely to work on self-improvement and to do what they believe is right than the ones who don't.

-The test measures how quickly does the user respond.
-After the first round, one of the opposites from one set switch their places.
+The test measures how quickly the user responds.
+After the first round, the opposites from one set switch their places.
 So, for example, if word "home" appeared on the left in the first round, it will appear on the right in the second round.
 Therefore, in the second round, the user is expected to press the opposite button to whichever they were pressing in the first round when a word from this category appears on the screen.
 However, the other category still has its opposites located on the same sides of the screen as in the previous round.

 The authors of the test, who are qualified psychologists and should really know better, insist that implicit bias is demonstrated when users react significantly quicker in one of the rounds compared to the other.
 Slowness of reaction is explained by inability of a participant to link two categories together.
 For example, if a participant was pressing the buttons quickly when male and career were placed on the left and female and home were placed on the right, but slowed down when home and career were switched, it is assumed that the participant has a strong bias towards traditional gender roles and struggles to link "female" with "career".

 However, many reputable scientists dispute that it is the case.
-It is a well-known fact that many people find it easier to learn a completely new pattern of actions than learn a pattern that is opposite to the one that is already known.
-So, if most of the participant of the tests were slowing down in the round two, this would be explained by other factors than unconscious bias.
+It is a well-known fact that many people find it easier to learn a completely new pattern of actions than learn a pattern that is opposite to the one that is already known to them.
+So, if most of the participant of the tests were slowing down in the round two, this can be explained by other factors than unconscious bias.

 I don't know whether it was coincidence or not, but, after taking a number of tests, I have noticed that the first combination of categories would always correspond to what a stereotypical politically conservative person would believe.
 For example, the home/career test that I have already describe would start by showing "female" on the same side as "home" in the first round.
 On another test, the one that was comparing the attitude towards Arab Muslims against the attitude towards other people, "negative emotions" are initially placed on the same side as "Arab Muslims", while "positive emotions" are placed on the same side as "other people".
 So, perhaps the authors of the tests have deliberately designed it in such a way that most of the participants would be likely to slow down in the round two, so the idea that biases of all sorts are widespread in the society could be manufactured.
 The fact that Arab (ethnicity) is strongly linked to Muslim (religion) in the test, despite those categories not always being linked in real life, further suggests political motives behind the test.